Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

 Enter other reference number, if necessary.

 - *Date*
 Enter the date for the fixed posting.
-Date format must be DDMMYY.
+The valid date format is DDMMYY.
 This field is compulsory.

 - *Account*
 Enter the account number.
 This field is compulsory.